svanichkin/go-reticulum/README.md

 Go port (parity-focused) of the [original Reticulum project](https://github.com/markqvist/Reticulum).

-This repository is maintained as a practical parity port: behaviour and public utilities are compared against the Python Reticulum reference, and remaining differences are tracked in `PARITY_*.md`.
+This repository is maintained as a practical parity port.
+The current parity target is Python Reticulum `1.1.4`, and the Go implementation is aligned against that version across the core library, bundled CLI utilities, examples, and parity/integration checks currently tracked in this repository.
 A significant part of the work was/is done with AI assistance (Codex/LLMs) for reading the reference implementation, creating parity TODOs, writing tests, and porting examples/CLI tooling.

 The port is developed by a single maintainer with assistance from ChatGPT 5.1/5.2.
 Even though the project is covered with unit tests, integration tests, and smoke checks, unstable areas may still exist; if you run into one, please open an issue or contact the maintainer.